The Tidal Disruption Event AT2021ehb: Evidence of Relativistic Disk Reflection, and Rapid Evolution of the Disk-Corona

-YY acknowledges support from NASA under award No. 80NSSC22K0574.
-WL is supported by the Lyman Spitzer, Jr. Fellowship at Princeton University.
+Y.Y. acknowledges support from NASA under award No. 80NSSC22K0574.
+W.L. is supported by the Lyman Spitzer, Jr. Fellowship at Princeton University.
 This work was supported by the Australian government through the Australian Research Council's Discovery Projects funding scheme (DP200102471).
-MN is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.~948381) and by a Fellowship from the Alan Turing Institute.
-ECK acknowledges support from the G.R.E.A.T. research environment funded by {\em Vetenskapsr\aa det}, the Swedish Research Council, under project number 2016-06012, and support from The Wenner-Gren Foundations.
+M.N. is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No.~948381) and by a Fellowship from the Alan Turing Institute.
+E.C.K. acknowledges support from the G.R.E.A.T. research environment funded by {\em Vetenskapsr\aa det}, the Swedish Research Council, under project No. 2016-06012, and support from The Wenner-Gren Foundations.

 This work has made use of data from the \nustar mission, a project led by Caltech, managed by NASA/JPL, and funded by NASA.
-This research has made use of the NuSTAR Data Analysis Software (NuSTARDAS), jointly developed by the ASI Science Data Center (ASDC, Italy) and the Caltech (USA).
+This research has made use of the NuSTAR Data Analysis Software (NuSTARDAS), jointly developed by the ASI Science Data Center (ASDC, Italy) and Caltech (USA).

 This work is based on observations obtained with the Samuel Oschin Telescope 48-inch and the 60-inch Telescope at the Palomar Observatory as part of the Zwicky Transient Facility project.
-ZTF is supported by the National Science Foundation under Grant No. AST-2034437 and a collaboration including Caltech, IPAC, the Weizmann Institute of Science, the Oskar Klein Center at Stockholm University, the University of Maryland, Deutsches Elektronen-Synchrotron and Humboldt University, the TANGO Consortium of Taiwan, the University of Wisconsin at Milwaukee, Trinity College Dublin, Lawrence Livermore National Laboratories, IN2P3, University of Warwick, Ruhr University Bochum and Northwestern University.
+ZTF is supported by the National Science Foundation under grant No. AST-2034437 and a collaboration including Caltech, IPAC, the Weizmann Institute of Science, the Oskar Klein Center at Stockholm University, the University of Maryland, Deutsches Elektronen-Synchrotron and Humboldt University, the TANGO Consortium of Taiwan, the University of Wisconsin at Milwaukee, Trinity College Dublin, Lawrence Livermore National Laboratories, IN2P3, University of Warwick, Ruhr University Bochum, and Northwestern University.
 Operations are conducted by COO, IPAC, and UW.
-The ZTF forced-photometry service was funded under the Heising-Simons Foundation grant \#12540303 (PI: Graham).
+The ZTF forced-photometry service was funded under the Heising-Simons Foundation grant No. 12540303 (PI: Graham).

-SED Machine is based upon work supported by the National Science Foundation under Grant No. 1106171.
+SED Machine is based upon work supported by the National Science Foundation under grant No. 1106171.